Promyze is currently available in French and English.

 Wikis are challenging to maintain and rarely the result of a collaborative team effort.
 The examples are often theoretical and difficult to apply in the context of the teams.
 With Promyze, the repository of practices evolves every week according to the topics discussed during development.
 The examples are taken directly from the source code on which the team is working.
 Moreover, the team built this repository, facilitating its application and making each person an actor.

-We recommend organizing a 1-hour workshop every two weeks.
+We recommend organizing a 1-hour workshop at least once per month.

 You’ll need Docker to deploy Promyze by yourself.